By Kathy DayWhen UCSD officials began planning for the 50

 In particular, he added, he’s been fascinated with art that doesn’t get attention and intrigued by “what artists do and what they think … although they don’t always talk in comprehensible language.”

-• A UCSD engineer helped design Scripps Crossing, the pedestrian bridge that crosses La Jolla Shores Drive?
+Did you know …• A UCSD engineer helped design Scripps Crossing, the pedestrian bridge that crosses La Jolla Shores Drive?

 • The campus has its own central utilities plant and cogeneration plant tucked in the center of campus?